IBM/ibm-spectrum-scale-csi/SNAPSHOTS.md

    ```

 Here snapshotHandle is of the format "clusterID;filesystem_UUID;filesetname;snapshotname;relative_path" where "relative_path" is optional.
-volumeSnapshotRef is the pointer to the VolumeSnapshot object this content should bind to
+volumeSnapshotRef is the pointer to the VolumeSnapshot object this content should bind to.

 Once the VolumeSnapshotContent is created, create the VolumeSnapshot pointing to the same VolumeSnapshotContent